Free Shipping on all orders above £60 - UK only, £120 - international

 I am absolutely obsessed with colour so I am always on the look out for new goldwork supplies and ended up opening this shop.

 Don't forget to visit the workshop and event pages in case you are interested in learning embroidery or to invite me to your event or even just to say Hi!

 After several years of doing various weekend classes, I did my City And Guilds Level 1 and 2 in Stumpwork.
-I am always looking to learn new techniques so I am currently doing the formal training of Japanese Embroidery via a JEC accredited tutor and I also started the Royal School of Needlework Certificate in Technical Hand Embroidery last year.
+I am always looking to learn new techniques so I am currently doing the formal training of Japanese Embroidery via a JEC accredited tutor.

 Embroiderers' Guild Members Challenge 2017